mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01A-StateActionsReducersTutorial/README.md

 }
 ```

-*Note: The current value of the state is also available in the parameter `e`, but this example shows how
-to inject `IState<T>` and retrieve the value from there.*

 #### Dispatching an Action to indicate our intention to change state

-- In `Store\CounterUseCase` create a new class `IncrementCounterAction`.
+- In the `Store\` folder, create a new class `IncrementCounterAction`.
 This class can remain empty.
 - In `App.cs` we need to inject `IDispatcher` and then use it to dispatch an instance
 of our new `IncrementCounterAction` when the user tells it to.